gkarwchan/hugoblogsource/content/posts/2023_02_04_azure_keyvault_deployment.md

 ```
 Microsoft.keyVault/Vaults/deploy/action
 ```
+The owner or contributor of the key-vault will give the user that permission to the user.
-To assign this permission to the user, it is easier if we create a custom role with this permission and then assign this role to any user want to deploy.
+It is easier if we create a custom role with this permission and then assign this role to any user want to deploy.
 First we create a json to represent the definition of the custom role:

 ```json